apache/parquet-format/CONTRIBUTING.md

    ubiquity of Parquet and the length of time it has been used, libraries should support reading older versions of the format to the greatest extent possible.

-2. Minor format versions may be enabled and used by default in implementations once the parquet-format containing those changes has been formally released.
-For releases that may pose a significant performance regression to older format readers, libraries should consider delaying default enablement until 1 year after the parquet-java implementation for that format version is released.

-3. Major version upgrades should not be enabled by default until 2 years after the parquet-java implementation for the specification has been released.
-It is recommended that changing the default format version for a major version bump be clearly advertised to consumers (e.g. via a major version release if using Semantic Versioning, or highlighted in release notes).
+2. New release versions should NOT be enabled by default before 6 months has elapsed after the release.
+New release versions should be enabled by default within 18 months after the format release.

-For forward compatible changes which have a high chance of performance regression for older readers and forward incompatible changes, implementations should clearly document the compatibility issues.
-Additionally, while it is up to maintainers of individual open-source implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling specific format versions by default along the same timelines as `parquet-java`.
-Parquet-java will wait to enable features by default until the most conservative timelines outlined above have been exceeded.
-This timeline is an attempt to balance ensuring new features make their way into the ecosystem and avoiding breaking compatiblity for readers that are slower to adopt new standards.
-We encourage earlier adoption of new features when an organization using Parquet can guarantee that all readers of the parquet files they produce can read a new feature.
+While it is up to maintainers of parquet implementations to make the best decision to serve their ecosystem, they are encouraged to start enabling specific format versions by default along the same timelines as `parquet-java`.
+We encourage earlier adoption of new features when an organization or project using Parquet can guarantee that all readers of the parquet files they produce can read a new feature (e.g. an organization has complete control over all readers and writers OR a project has there own versioning scheme).

 After changing defaults, implementations are encouraged to keep a configuration mechanism to specify a prior format version or turn off specific features.
 A recommendation for full deprecation will be made in a future iteration of this document.

-As of June 2026, the current recommended default specification release version to use is 2.10.0.

-For each release of `parquet-java` or `parquet-format` that influences this guidance it is expected exact dates will be added to parquet-format to provide clarity to implementors (e.g. When `parquet-java` 2.X.X is released, any new format features it uses will be updated with concrete dates).
 As part of `parquet-format` releases the compatibility matrix will be updated to contain the release date in the format.
 Implementations are also encouraged to provide implementation date/release version information when updating the feature matrix.